blockattack/blockattack-www/thegame.md

 # System requirements:

-  * Screen resolution: 1024x768 (cannot be changed, but it can run in a window)
+  * Screen resolution: 1024x768 (can be changed from 2.1.1+ but still recommended)
   * Keyboard
   * Mouse
   * OS: Windows or Linux